-Job Growth Incentive Tax Credit (JGITC): Businesses that create at least 20 new jobs (5 new jobs if located in an Enhanced Rural Enterprise Zone) with wages at or above the average wage of the county where the project is located may receive a corporate income tax credit.
+Job Growth Incentive Tax Credit (JGITC): Businesses that create at least 20 new jobs (5 new jobs if located in an Enhanced Rural Enterprise Zone) with wages at or above the average annual wage of the county where the project is located may receive a performance-based state corporate income tax credit.
 The credit is equal to 50% of FICA or payroll taxes the company pays for new hires.
-Credits may be claimed for up to 8 years and are non-refundable and non-transferable.
+Credits may be claimed for up to 8 years and are non-refundable and may be made transferable for projects exceeding $100 million in capital investment.
 Unused credits may be carried forward for up to 10 years.

-Transferable Tax Credit: This program allows companies that make major capital investments to transfer certain tax credits that are earned in the course of making that investment.
+Transferable Tax Credit: This program allows companies that make major capital investments to transfer certain tax credits, such as the Job Growth Incentive Tax Credit or Enterprise Zone Tax Credits, that are earned in the course of making that investment.
 TTC allows approved companies to sell certain income tax credits that are normally not transferable and could not be used unless the company had a state income tax liability.
 To be potentially eligible, a business must make a capital investment of at least $100 million over the ten consecutive income tax years that commence immediately following the date of pre-certification by the approval body, the Colorado Economic Development Commission.

-Enterprise Zone Program: Businesses that locate in an Enterprise Zone may qualify for the following non-refundable corporate income tax credits:
+Enterprise Zone Tax Credits: Businesses that locate in an Enterprise Zone may qualify for the following non-refundable corporate income tax credits:

-To encourage investment in the state’s most rural and economically distressed areas, Rural Enhanced Enterprise Zones have been created.
-Businesses that locate in Rural Enhanced Enterprise Zones may receive larger tax credit amounts and additional benefits than those offered under the Enterprise Zone program.
+To encourage investment in the state’s most rural and economically distressed areas, Enhanced Rural Enterprise Zones (EREZ) have been created.
+Businesses that locate in Enhanced Rural Enterprise Zones may receive larger tax credit amounts and additional benefits than those offered under the Enterprise Zone program.

-Colorado FIRST and Existing Industry Customized Job Training Programs: Colorado FIRST program offers job training grants of up to $1,200 per job for businesses that are expanding in or relocating to Colorado or up to $1,000 per job for qualified existing businesses.
+Colorado First and Existing Industry Customized Job Training Grant Programs: The Colorado First program offers job training grants of up to $1,400 per job for businesses that are expanding in or relocating to Colorado or up to $1,200 per job for qualified existing businesses.
 A minimum of 40% of the total training costs must be covered by the company.